emersonlebleu/PS_Model/README.md

 starting at the current percept until an action is chosen.
     - A walk is taken after novel percpets as well.
     - Walks are probablistic jumps from percept to percept and/or percept to action in memory.
-3. Action is chosent.
+3. Action is chosen.
 Based on the environment the agent will recieve a reward, and the next state of the environment.

 **CURRENTLY:** Implementation is being built out fully.
 In future updates will include a refactor of the code base in order to better partition the agent into appropriate components for use.